Skip to main content

 Image of spiker

-The spiker:bit allows you to develop DIY Brain Machine Interfaces (BMI) or sometimes called Brain Computer Interfaces (BCI).
-A BMI is a computers that interfaces directly with the electrical signals of your body.
-The spiker:bit has a port to connect to a micro:bit (computer), and a port to record from your body.
+The Spiker:bit is an expansion board for the micro:bit that allows you to develop DIY Brain Machine Interfaces (BMI), also known as Brain-Computer Interfaces (BCI).
+A BMI is a computer that interfaces directly with the electrical signals of your body.
+The Spiker:bit has a port to connect to a micro:bit (computer) and a port to record EMG (muscle), ECG (heart), or EEG (brain) signals from your body.

 Technical Specifications